 In terms of how the Nautilus CC cleans, it’s practically at the same level as other models belonging to the Dolphin family.
-Considering this is an entry-level model, this statement actually means a whole lot so first-time robotic pool cleaner buys should definitely consider this model.
+Considering this is an entry-level model, this statement means a lot so first-time robotic pool cleaner buyers should review this model.

-It comes with one oversized high-speed brushroll that firmly presses against the surface of the pool lining to remove embedded dirt, grime, and algae.
-The brushroll then pulls the debris in toward the suction inlet where the water is filtered and thoroughly cleaned.
+It comes with one massive high-speed brush roll that firmly presses against the surface of the pool lining to remove embedded dirt, grime, and algae.
+The brush roll then pulls the debris toward the suction inlet where the water is filtered and thoroughly cleaned.

-Water passes through the robot at a rate of over 70 GPM, ensuring proper filtration and circulation throughout the cleaning cycle.
+Water passes through the robot at over 70 GPM, ensuring proper filtration and circulation throughout the cleaning cycle.

-Although it does come with grippy tracks and jets that thrust it forward, the Nautilus CC in unable to scale walls to perform waterline scrubbing.
-This is one of the only instances where manual scrubbing on your part is needed.
+Although it does come with grippy tracks and jets that thrust it forward, the Nautilus CC is unable to scale walls to perform waterline scrubbing.
+It is one of the only instances where manual scrubbing on your part is needed.

 CleverClean Navigation software is not unique to the Nautilus CC; in fact, most modern Dolphin models use this technology to navigate their way through the underwater terrain of your pool.
-CleverClean utilizes sensors that develop a digital layout of your pool’s lining to create the most efficient clearing path.
-There’s no needless random-style patrolling involved.
+CleverClean utilizes sensors that develop a digital layout of your pool’s lining to create the most efficient cleaning path.
+No needless random-style are patrolling involved.

-Thanks to CleverClean, the Nautilus CC is able to touch more of your pool’s lining each time it commences its cleaning cycle.
+Thanks to CleverClean, the Nautilus CC can touch more of your pool’s lining each time it commences its cleaning cycle.